-Cash Equivalents-As of March 31, 2024, we had no cash equivalents.
-As of December 31, 2023, we had cash equivalents of \$ 0.5 million.
+Cash Equivalents-As of March 31, 2024 June 30, 2024, we had no cash equivalents, equivalents of \$1.0 million.
+As of December 31, 2023, we had cash equivalents of \$0.5 million.

-Held-to-Maturity Investments-As of March 31, 2024, and December 31, 2023, we owned debt investment securities classified as held-to-maturity because we have the intent and ability to hold these investments to maturity.
+Held-to-Maturity Investments-As of March 31, 2024 June 30, 2024, and December 31, 2023, we owned debt investment securities classified as held-to-maturity because we have the intent and ability to hold these investments to maturity.
 Our held-to-maturity debt investment securities consist of investment grade corporate bonds and U.S. government issued bonds.
 These debt securities are carried at amortized cost and consist of the following (amounts in thousands):

-As of March 31, 2024
+As of March 31, 2024 As of June 30, 2024

-Amortized Cost Gross Unrealized Gains Gross Unrealized Losses Fair Value
+Amortized Cost Amortized Cost Gross Unrealized Gains Gross Unrealized Losses Fair Value Amortized Cost Gross Unrealized Gains Gross Unrealized Losses Fair Value

 Short-term

+Corporate bonds

+Corporate bonds

-Corporate bonds \$ 994 \$ - \$ (6) \$
+Corporate bonds

-Government bonds 1,977 - (13) -
+Government bonds

-Total \$ 2,971 \$ - \$ (19) \$ -
+Total

 Long-term

+Corporate bonds

+Corporate bonds

+Corporate bonds

-Corporate bonds \$ - \$ - \$ - \$ -
+Corporate bonds

-Government bonds 475 - (2) -
+Government bonds

-Total \$ 475 \$ - \$ (2) \$ -
+Total

 As of December 31, 2023

 Amortized Cost Gross Unrealized Gains Gross Unrealized Losses Fair Value

 Short-term

-Corporate bonds \$ 991 \$ - \$ (9) \$
+Corporate bonds \$ 991 \$ - \$ (9) \$ 982

-Government bonds 1,979 - (13) -
+Government bonds 1,979 - (13) 1,966

-Total \$ 2,970 \$ - \$ (22) \$ -
+Total \$ 2,970 \$ - \$ (22) \$ 2,948

 Long-term

-Corporate bonds \$ - \$ - \$ - \$ -
+Corporate bonds \$ - \$ - \$ - \$ - -

-Government bonds 954 1 (4) -
+Government bonds 954 1 (4) 951

-Total \$ 954 \$ 1 \$ (4) \$ -
+Total \$ 954 \$ 1 \$ (4) \$ 951

 Our long-term held to maturity investments are recorded in "Long-term investments" on the Condensed Consolidated Balance Sheets.
-As of March 31, 2024 and December 31, 2023, we had \$ 3.4 million and \$ 3.9 million in held-to-maturity debt investment securities, respectively.
-As of March 31, 2024, our long-term held-to-maturity investments mature in less than 2 years.
+As of March 31, 2024 June 30, 2024 and December 31, 2023, we had \$3.4 million \$2.5 million and \$3.9 million in held-to-maturity debt investment securities, respectively.
+As of March 31, 2024 June 30, 2024, our long-term held-to-maturity investments mature in less than 2 years, one year.

 Equity Investments without a Readily Determinable Fair Value-In May 2020, we acquired a non-controlling equity investment in W.D.
-Von Gonten Laboratories ("WDVGL") for \$ 3.5 million.
-We account for this investment as an equity investment without a readily determinable fair value and elected to measure our investment, as permitted by GAAP, at cost plus or minus any adjustments for observable changes in prices resulting from orderly transactions for the identical or a similar investment of the same issuer or impairment.
-As of March 31, 2024, and December 31, 2023, we had not recorded any adjustments to the carrying value of this investment since the purchase in May 2020.
-We include this investment in "Long-term investments" on the Condensed Consolidated Balance Sheets.
+Von Gonten Laboratories ("WDVGL") for \$3.5 million.
+We account initially accounted for this investment as an equity investment without a readily determinable fair value and elected to measure our investment, as permitted by GAAP, at cost plus or minus any adjustments for observable changes in prices resulting from orderly transactions for the identical or a similar investment of the same issuer or impairment.

-In July 2022, WDVGL entered into a purchase agreement with another company ("Acquiror"), a foreign issuer whose shares are traded on the Nasdaq Capital Market ("Nasdaq").
-Under the terms of the purchase agreement, WDVGL would be combined with the consulting business owned by W.D.
+In July 2022, WDVGL entered into an agreement (the "Purchase Agreement") with National Energy Services Reunited Corporation ("NESR"), a British Virgin Islands corporation headquartered in Houston, Texas.
+Under the terms of the Purchase Agreement, WDVGL was combined with the consulting business owned by W.D.
 Von Gonten ("Consulting") to form a new entity, W.D.
-Von Gonten Engineering, LLC ("Engineering"), and Acquiror would then purchase Engineering in a majority stock transaction at an agreed upon selling price.
-Stock received from the sale of Engineering would be distributed to investors in WDVGL and Consulting.
+Von Gonten Engineering, LLC ("Engineering"), and NESR purchased Engineering in a majority stock transaction at an agreed upon selling price.
+NESR stock received from the sale of Engineering will be distributed to investors in WDVGL and Consulting.